 This has a useful interpretation in terms of computing expectation values of Hermitian operators.
 Let $O$ be an operator with $2^n$ real entries on the diagonal bounded by $O_{j}\in[-1,1]$.
 The expected value $\langle O \rangle = \Tr (O \rho)$ corresponding to the corrected distribution $\papp$ is estimated using the quantity

 We can then show that $d(p, \papp)$ bounds the error incurred in $E_O$:

-and so $d$ serves as a natural comparison between output distributions that will be postprocessed to compute observables. \Cref{fig:numeric2} shows the performance of Algorithm~\ref{alg:perturbative_mit_full} for varying truncation orders and increasing noise rates.
-For modest $\er$ the effects of readout error can be strongly suppressed using only a fraction of the resources required for inverting all of $\Ro$.
-As $\er$ increases the performance of the algorithm rapidly drops off as the series for truncated inverse requires significantly more terms to converge. \Cref{fig:numeric2} also provides a visual example of Algorithm~\ref{alg:perturbative_mit_full} applied using a second order truncation (consuming $\mathcal{O}(n^2)$ resources for sampling $\Rof{2}$) to recover $\tilde{p}$.
+and so $d$ serves as a natural comparison between output distributions that will be postprocessed to compute observables. \Cref{fig:numeric2} shows the performance of Algorithm~\ref{alg:perturbative_mit_full} for varying truncation orders, numbers $n$ of qubits and increasing noise rates $q$.
+For modest $\er$, the effects of readout error can be strongly suppressed using only a fraction of the resources required for inverting all of $\Ro$.
+As $n$ or $\er$ increases, the performance of the algorithm rapidly drops off as the series for truncated inverse requires significantly more terms to converge. \Cref{fig:numeric2} also provides a visual example of Algorithm~\ref{alg:perturbative_mit_full} applied using a second order truncation, which will generally consume $\mathcal{O}(n^2)$ resources for sampling $\Rof{2}$ to recover $\tilde{p}$.